 This means you should focus less on what your breed standard expectations are, and focus more on your kitten or puppy's body condition score (BCS).
 It is recommended for puppies under 6 months that you check their body condition score and weight weekly.
-Ask your vet for advice when assessing your pet's body condition score.
+Take a look at this article for tips on How to Assess Your Pet's Body Condition Score or ask your vet for advice.

 In terms of nutrients, protein, fat and energy requirements are much higher for growing young pets.
 Likewise calcium and phosphorus are also required in larger amounts for puppies and kittens.

 For puppies, many premium brands have specific food categories based on the predicted adult weight of the puppy such as Small or Toy (less then 10kg), Medium (10-25kg), Large Breed (25kg) and Giant (+40kg), ensuring that optimal nutrient levels are delivered for each unique puppy.
 This is especially important in large and giant breed puppy diets, which have controlled levels of Calcium and Phosphorus and are energy dense to promote optimal growth rates and help to decrease the development of orthopaedic conditions.